 For contact information about Apply Valley Waste see Neighborhood hub > Who do I call >

 Recycling.
 The county has a recycling drop-off location open on Mondays, Fridays, and Saturdays on Route 522.
-Consult the website for hours and to find out what recyclable materials are accepted.
+Consult the website to find out what recyclable materials are accepted.
 In the case of a day with high heat (actual temperature “feels like” 90 degrees or above) or colder conditions (20 degrees or below), consult their Facebook page for posts about whether they have reduced hours or are closed, or call their information line shown below.

 Phone: (304) 258-8718

 Address: 2990 Valley Road (Route 522), Berkeley Springs

 People who live here rave about how easy it is to visit Cacapon Resort State Park, located immediately across Route 522 at the entrance gatehouse.
 You enjoy easy access to the area’s finest golf course, restaurant facilities, and places to hike and fish.
 In addition, you can boat or swim on the lake in season along with other outdoor activities.